High Arctic tundra

-The High Arctic tundra ecoregion (WWF ID: NA1110) covers most of Canada's northern Arctic Archipelago - from the Queen Elizabeth Islands nearest to Greenland in the northeast, and down through the center of Baffin Island.
+The Canadian High Arctic Tundra ecoregion encompasses most of the northern Arctic archipelago, from much of Baffin Island, Somerset Island, and Prince of Wales Island in the south, through all islands northward to the most northern island in Canada, Ellesmere Island.
 Much of the northern islands are covered in ice, and the climate is very dry with as little as 50 mm/year in places.
 The ecoregion has very little human habitation, and most of the non-ice terrain is moss and lichen cover.
 The region supports viable populations of arctic mammals such as muskox, arctic wolves, arctic foxes, arctic hares, polar bears, and caribou.

 Location and description

 The main Queen Elizabeth Islands are Ellesmere Island, Axel Heiberg Island, Devon Island, Ellef Ringnes Island, Somerset Island, Prince Patrick Island, and Melville Island.
 The maximum elevation is 1633 m.
 The ecoregion to the north on Baffin Island is the Davis Highlands tundra, which receives more than twice as much precipitation (400-600 mm/year).

 The terrain varies across the ecoregion.
 The north and west is mountainous and heavily covered in ice.
 To the south and east the covered portions of Somerset and Baffin Islands are lowland plains with glacial moraines.
 The ocean around the northern islands tends to be iced over even through the summer, while there is open water in the summer around the southern islands.
 On land, permafrost is continuous and deep.